Trading Team

 Trading Team is a 1982 role-playing game adventure published by Marischal Adventures for Traveller.

 Plot summary

-Trading Team is an adventure that takes place in the Reavers' Deep sector between the Imperium and the Aslan Hierate.
+Trading Team is an adventure which is set in the Reavers' Deep sector, involving the crew of the Scotian Huntress far trader.

 Publication history

 Trading Team was written by J. Andrew Keith and was published in 1981 by Marischal Adventures as a 4-page pamphlet; a second edition was published in 1987 by Seeker.

 Reception

 William A. Barton reviewed Trading Team in The Space Gamer No. 53.
 Barton commented that "Trading Team is another worthy addition to the Traveller line.
 Unless you just don't like short folio adventures, it'll provide you with an interesting evening of Traveller role-playing."